 Limitations about reciprocal fields

-- If you update a reciprocal field by SOAP API, REST API, Mass Update or Quick Edit, its peer reciprocal field will be not updated automatically.
+- If you update a reciprocal field by SOAP API, REST API, Mass Update or Quick Edit, its peer reciprocal field is not updated automatically.

 - If a reciprocal field is display-only, it can still be updated when its peer reciprocal field is updated.

-If you migrate a reciprocal field validation, the Returned Request Type of the validation will not be migrated.
+If you migrate a reciprocal field validation, the Returned Request Type of the validation is not migrated.

-If you migrate a request type that contains a reciprocal field and if the reciprocal field is mapped with another reciprocal field, then the mapped reciprocal field will not be migrated.
+If you migrate a request type that contains a reciprocal field and if the reciprocal field is mapped with another reciprocal field, then the mapped reciprocal field is not migrated.